Tezsure/Tezster-CLI/README.md

 ```
 tezster create-account <account-label>
 ```
 *It will create empty account which is not yet activated.
-After making transfer value it will activated account on network which is set to active provider.*
+After transferring some balance to this account, it will activated account on network which is set to active provider.*

 #### Transfer Amount
 To transfer XTZs from one account to another account, run: